Rural Public Health

 This is a difficult question to answer because the local public health infrastructure varies from state to state and community to community.

-The National Association of County and City Health Officials (NACCHO) conducts a survey of local public health agencies to find out about their infrastructure, which is available on the NACCHO website.
+The National Association of County and City Health Officials (NACCHO) conducts a survey of local public health agencies to find out about their infrastructure.
+The most recent findings from this are available in the 2013 National Profile of Local Health Departments.
 While useful, this resource only provides information for jurisdictions served by local health departments (LHDs).
 Less is known about areas without LHDs and how essential public health services are provided in these jurisdictions.

-Other options to learn about the local public health infrastructure in a given state include searching the state's Department of Public Health website or contacting the local public health agency that serves a specific community.
+Other options to learn about the local public health infrastructure in a given state include searching the state health department website or contacting the local public health department that serves a specific community.

 What public health services are provided in rural areas?